-This section describes the ability for local forests or regions to update their TEPCS retardant avoidance information at any time.
-Using their 2011 EIS TEPCS retardant avoidance data as a base, national forests or regions will have the ability to reassess their information and provide updates as conditions warrant (ex.
-Changes in Federal listings; Revised impact on TEPCS species from aerial retardant meeting requirements laid out in this handbook).
-GIS data format requirements are similar to that specified in the original 2011 EIS TEPCS data request and are provided at http://www.fs.fed.us/fire/retardant/index.html.
-Essentially, any national forest who may apply aerial fire retardant in the future must submit, to the specified T Drive location, a single File Geodatabase containing three separate Feature Classes, one for each Threatened, Endangered, and/or Sensitive species trending toward federal listing, representing terrestrial and/or non-standard (greater than 300-foot hydrologic buffer) depiction of areas to avoid aerial fire retardant.
-Each Feature Class record must have an attribute indicating its forest code.
-Forests or regions will have the ability to update their TEPCS retardant avoidance GIS layer at any time.
-Once uploaded, automated routines at the FS Enterprise Data Warehouse (EDW) will check existing GIS layers on a daily basis for any data updates (based on forest code) and will process accordingly to update the national GIS TEPCS retardant avoidance layer sitting at the FS EDW.
-Existing map service and web maps pointed to this national layer will be automatically updated accordingly.
-In this manner, any revisions to any forest or regional TEPCS retardant avoidance layer will be available to all FS and external partners within a brief time period (most likely within a day to a few days).
+This section describes the process for forests or regions to update their TEPCS retardant avoidance information at any time.
+Using their 2011-2013 TEPCS retardant avoidance data as a starting point, national forests or regions have the ability to reassess their information and provide updates as conditions warrant (ex.
+Changes in Federal listings; Revised impact on TEPCS species from aerial retardant meeting requirements laid out in this handbook, Annual updates).
+GIS data format requirements are provided at https://ems-team.usda.gov/sites/fs-fam-frmapping/SitePages/Home.aspx.
+Any national forest who may apply aerial fire retardant must submit a single File Geodatabase containing up to four separate Feature Classes to the specified T Drive or SDE location in (2) below.
+The GDB may contain one feature class for each Threatened, Endangered, and/or Sensitive (including Candidate and Proposed) species trending toward federal listing, representing terrestrial depiction of areas of fire retardant avoidance.
+Each Feature Class record must have an attribute indicating its forest code as shown in the FS Unit Name Standards linked here Once uploaded to either SDE or T drive locations specified below, automated routines at the FS Enterprise Data Warehouse (EDW) check existing GIS layers on a daily basis for any data updates (based on forest code and schema name) and will process accordingly to update the national GIS TEPCS retardant avoidance layer sitting at the FS EDW Default SDE: S_USA.AerialFireRetardantAvoidance.
+Existing internal and external map services and web maps pointed to this national layer will be automatically updated accordingly.
+In this manner, any revisions by any forest or regional TEPCS retardant avoidance layer will be available to all FS and external partners within a brief time period (most likely within a day to a few days).